Health and Wellbeing in Developmental Disabilities

 Associate Dentist - Kildonan Crossing Dental Centre

 Dr. Julie Pfeffer lives for hospital dentistry, because she gets to work with so many amazing patients with disabilities.
-Originally from Toronto, she resides in Winnipeg, Manitoba, where she works as an attending at the Adult Dental Clinic at Health Sciences centre, as an associate dentist in private practice, and as professor at the Dr. Gerald Niznick College of Dentistry.
+Originally from Toronto, she resides in Winnipeg, Manitoba, where she works as an attending at the Adult Dental Clinic at Health Sciences Centre, as an associate dentist in private practice, and as professor at the Dr. Gerald Niznick College of Dentistry at the University of Manitoba.
 She’s excited to share her areas of knowledge at the conference, but even more excited to learn from you all.

 Day 2 Opening Keynote Panel: